aerogear/graphql-link/README.md

 - We love [pull requests](https://github.com/aerogear/graphql-link/pulls)
 - [Open Issues](https://github.com/aerogear/graphql-link/issues)
-- graphql-gw is written in [Go](https://golang.org/).
+- graphql-link is written in [Go](https://golang.org/).
 It should work on any platform where go is supported.
 - Built on this [GraphQL](https://github.com/chirino/graphql) framework

+## History

+Project was initialy build by @chirino as `graphql-gw`.